laobubu/TinyAccelerator/note/make-a-module.md

 Created by a [Module] when user makes a selection.

 Its contents vary according to user's selection.
+To learn more, read [Make a Instance]

+[Make a Instance]: make-a-instance.md

 ## Workflow